 Likewise, you may notice that your AC is hardly blowing any air, to begin with.

-If this is the case, your AC likely has a tripped circuit breaker, low refrigerant levels, or a worn-out blower belt.
+This is one of the most common AC problems.
+Here, your AC likely has a tripped circuit breaker, low refrigerant levels, or a worn-out blower belt.
 A regular system tune-up will help prevent this from happening in the first place.
 It’s also in your best interest to change your air filters every month.

 2) AC Not Turning On